Balkans: Religion

-The region is a meeting point of Orthodox Christianity, Islam and Roman Catholic Christianity.
+The region is a meeting point of Eastern Orthodoxy, Sunni Islam and Roman Catholicism.
 Eastern Orthodoxy is the majority religion in both the Balkan Peninsula and the Balkan region, The Eastern Orthodox Church has played a prominent role in the history and culture of Eastern and Southeastern Europe.
-A variety of different traditions of each faith are practiced, with each of the Eastern Orthodox countries having its own national church.
+A variety of different traditions of each faith are practiced, with each of the Eastern Orthodox countries having its own national church, except for Montenegro.
 A part of the population in the Balkans defines itself as irreligious.

 Islam has a significant history in the region where Muslims make up a large percentage of the population.
 A 2013 estimate placed the total Muslim population of the Balkans at around eight million.
 Islam is the largest religion in nations like Albania, Bosnia-Herzegovina, and Kosovo with significant minorities in Bulgaria, North Macedonia and Montenegro.
 Smaller populations of Muslims are also found in Romania, Serbia and Greece.